 Portable devices that use sunlight to remove salts from seawater could provide affordable drinking water to people in remote or arid coastal areas.
 But solar-powered desalination technologies have suffered from low efficiencies.
-Researchers now report an ultraefficient, multistage desalination system that can produce 5.8 liters of fresh water per hour in full sun, almost three times the amount that similar devices made in the past have produced (Energy Environ.
+Researchers have designed an ultraefficient prototype that makes 72 mL of desalinated water in an afternoon and, in ideal lab conditions, makes almost three times as much as previous similar devices (Energy Environ.
 Sci.
 2020, DOI: 10.1039/C9EE04122B).

 Conventional desalination plants, which rely on membranes, are expensive or use a lot of energy.
 Solar thermal desalination is a less expensive option but is inefficient and requires immense parabolic mirrors to focus light on seawater to evaporate it.
 Neither technology is suited for remote or resource-poor areas.
 Portable solar-powered desalination devices address this problem.
 These typically use less expensive sunlight-absorbing materials that heat and evaporate seawater.
 The vapors are collected on a condenser, which gathers fresh water.
 The best systems can convert over 90% of the sun’s energy to generate water vapor.

 Now Evelyn Wang of MIT, Ruzhu Wang of Shanghai Jiao Tong University, and their colleagues made a multistage system that goes way beyond this, boasting an efficiency of 385% when tested under ideal conditions.
 It does that by reusing the heat that is released when water vapor condenses to liquid.
 It’s the first system to take advantage of this energy, which is usually wasted.